endojs/Jessie/README.md

 on the same platform.

-### "Typed TinySES" and "Typed Tiny Dr.SES"
+### "Typed Jessie" and "Typed Distributed Jessie"

-Can TinySES be soundly statically typed with a structural type system?
+Can Jessie be soundly statically typed with a structural type system?
 What about trademarks/nominal-types and auditors?
 How would this map to the wasm type system which does tag checking but no deep parameterized type checking?
 If static checking makes sense, should we add some of TypeScript's or Flow's syntax for optional type declarations?
-Let's call such a variant ***Typed TinySES***.
-Given declared function types for parameters and return values, can Typed TinySES infer the rest?
+Let's call such a variant ***Typed Jessie***.
+Given declared function types for parameters and return values, can Typed Jessie infer the rest?
 How would these types play with the Cap'n Proto types?
 What about subtyping?
 What about contravariance?

-It is plausible that Typed TinySES can be soundly statically typed without implicit runtime checks, but we have not yet verified this.
-The distributed messages of **Tiny Dr.SES** are likely to be typed, to be explicit about what API dependencies are exposed as protocols on the wire.
-These two purposes should use the same type system, so that **Typed Tiny Dr.SES** can be simpler.
+It is plausible that Typed Jessie can be soundly statically typed without implicit runtime checks, but we have not yet verified this.
+The distributed messages of **Distributed Jessie** are likely to be typed, to be explicit about what API dependencies are exposed as protocols on the wire.
+These two purposes should use the same type system, so that **Typed Distributed Jessie** can be simpler.